Bowling Party Hero Banner

 Image Source

 A place that truly puts the 'botanic' in 'botanical'.
-If you're looking for a summer adventure that's both educational and aesthetically pleasing, this garden should definitely be on your list.
+If you're looking for an adventure that's both educational and aesthetically pleasing, this garden should definitely be on your list.

 As you walk through the garden, you'll be greeted by a wide variety of plants, each with its own unique story to tell.
 Some are native to Scotland, while others hail from far-off lands.
 You might even stumble upon a few rare and endangered species, which will make you feel like you've just won the botanical jackpot.